Alexander Izgoev

-Alexander Solomonovich Izgoev (1872–1935) was a Russian journalist and political activist in the Kadet Party.
+Alexander Solomonovich Izgoev (1872–1935) was a journalist and political activist in the Kadet Party.

 He was born Alexander Solomonovich Lande in Irbit in the Urals and attended Novorossiysk and Tomsk University.
 He became a journalist writing for the Kadet newspaper Rech (Speech) and Pyotr Struve's Russkaya mysl.
 He joined the central committee of the Kadet Party in 1906.